-Students who score below 21 on the mathematics section of the Enhanced ACT (American College Testing Program's ACT Assessment Test) or below 460 on the quantitative portion of the re-centered SAT (College Board's Scholastic Aptitude Test) or below 48 on the ASSET (American College Testing Program's Assessment of Skills for Successful Entry and Transfer) Intermediate Algebra test, or below 59 on the COMPASS Test must successfully complete the developmental mathematics course or courses as stated below.
+Students pursuing an Associate of Arts or Associate of Science degree who score below 21 on the mathematics section of the Enhanced ACT (American College Testing Program's ACT Assessment Test) or below 460 on the quantitative portion of the re-centered SAT (College Board's Scholastic Aptitude Test) or below 48 on the ASSET (American College Testing Program's Assessment of Skills for Successful Entry and Transfer) Intermediate Algebra test, or below 59 on the COMPASS Test must successfully complete the developmental mathematics course or courses as stated below.
 Students must earn passing grades ("C" or better) in these courses before advancing to College Algebra.